Days of Innocence (Rita album)

-Yemei ha-tom (Hebrew: ימי התום - The Days of Innocence) is Israeli singer Rita's second album.
-The album was released in 1988 and was certified gold five times, with many songs reaching the top of the charts in Israel.
+Days of Innocence (Hebrew: ימי התום; Yemei ha-tom) is the third studio album by Israeli singer Rita.
+It was released in 1988 and was certified gold five times, with many songs reaching the top of the charts in Israel.
 The biggest hit from this album was "Ani Khaya Li Mi'Yom LeYom" ("I Live from Day to Day").
 The album also included a Hebrew vocal interpretation of Joaquin Rodrigo's Concierto de Aranjuez entitled "Shir HaQeshet" ("Song of the Rainbow").